-To amend four chapters of the Huntington Beach Zoning and Subdivision Ordinance (HBZSO), and create a new chapter of the Huntington Beach Municipal Code (HBMC) that together establish a set of regulations for Group Homes, Sober Living Homes, and Residential Care Facilities affecting Residential Districts Citywide.
+Zoning Text Amendment No. 19-005 would modify four chapters of the Huntington Beach Zoning and Subdivision Ordinance (HBZSO), and create a new chapter of the Huntington Beach Municipal Code (HBMC) that, in combination, would establish a set of regulations for Group Homes, Sober Living Homes, and Residential Care Facilities affecting Residential Districts Citywide.
 The four chapters of the HBZSO to be amended are Chapter 203 (Definitions), Chapter 204 (Use Classifications), Chapter 210 (Residential Districts), and Chapter 230 (Site Standards) - Section 230.28 Group Homes.
 The chapter of the HBMC to be added is Chapter 5.110 Group Homes.
+The Planning Commission and staff recommend approval of the request.